 Travel insurance is also often intended to act as a supplement to insurance coverage you may already have; this is the difference between “primary” and “secondary” coverage.
 Secondary coverage helps provide you with a safety net in the case of an unforeseen event that disrupts your trip.
 The most common “secondary” coverage on a comprehensive travel insurance plan are emergency travel medical benefits.
 A travel insurance plan may help bridge the gap in your health insurance to better protect you against an unforeseen medical emergency that happens while you’re away from home.

 You’ll have to file a claim through your primary health coverage first, and expenses that are denied may be covered, up to the stated limit, by the travel insurance company.
 It is important to know what your primary health insurance will cover, and also what your secondary travel insurance will as well.

 In other cases, homeowner’s insurance or insurance offered as part of your credit card membership may give you some protection against financial loss in the event your belongings are lost or damaged.
 A comprehensive travel insurance plan supplements those benefits with secondary coverage that can offer additional protection.

-Knowing what travel insurance is intended to do – and what it’s not – can help answer some of the most basic questions you may have about purchasing a travel insurance plan for your next trip.
-Keep your expectations realistic and know that comparing travel insurance plans can help you make a more confident purchase that will be right for you.
+Knowing what travel insurance is intended to do – and what it’s not – can help answer some of the most fundamental questions you may have about purchasing a travel insurance plan for your next trip.
+If you plan on taking a cruise for your upcoming trip, you may want to compare cruise insurance plans specifically; InsureMyTrip can help with that too.